Summary: 2021 saw record growth for carriers and posts – but can they achieve sustainability goals while parcel volume continues to rise?

 Actions have been taken to make delivery more sustainable.
 Carriers have increased carbon efficiency over the past few years, using various initiatives and tactics such as electric vehicles.
 Stand out cases include Post NL, which reduced CO2 per g/km from 249 in 2020 to 203 in 2021 – increasing its carbon efficiency by over 18%.

 However, these improvements aren’t enough to combat the rise in volume.
 Royal Mail, for instance, reported the lowest CO2 per parcel of any major UK delivery company at an average of 208 gCO2e per parcel.
-This is nearly a 2% increase in efficiency compared to the previous year, whien it reported an average of 212 gCO2e per parcel.
+This is nearly a 2% increase in efficiency compared to the previous year, when it reported an average of 212 gCO2e per parcel.
+(This was then followed with an ambitious plan to reach Net Zero 10 years earlier, stating the environment is the next battleground for carriers)

 For 2020, delivering 1.3 billion parcels at an average of 212 gCO2 per parcel means Royal Mail’s deliveries were responsible for 275,600 tonnes of CO2 emission.
 In 2021, parcel volumes grew to 1.7 billion.
 Despite the increase in carbon efficiency, 2021’s delivery volumes were responsible for 353,600t of CO2 emitted – a 28% rise in emissions.